 - You can test the MAP sensor with a vacuum pump.
 Without starting the engine, send 20 inches of vacuum pressure to see if the voltage drops.
 If it doesn’t drop, clean the hose and port before testing again.

 - You can also use a multimeter to examine the wiring of the MAP sensor.
 By touching your multimeter to the MAP sensor, you should see a five-volt reading.
 If you don’t see that, connect this wire to the car’s PCM.
 If this connection creates the right voltage, there could be a short.

 Beyond this diagnosis, it’s best to get help from a professional.
 While it’s unlikely that the EGR system or PCM are causing the problems, both are possible.
 However, without a high level of expertise, you don’t want to mess with either of these.

 Estimated P0106 Repair Cost

 With your proper diagnosis, you will know what part needs to be replaced.
-We outline the approximate parts and labor cost so you know what you are looking at.
+I outline the approximate parts and labor cost so you know what you are looking at.

 - Replace MAP/BARO sensor – $75-$250

 - Repair electrical short – $50-$550